 Owens-Corning Fiberglass Company was created in 1935 from the merger of two existing glassworks companies: Owens-Illinois and Corning Glass Works.
 By 1938 the newly formed company already had sales of over $2 million.

-The name Owens-Corning Fiberglass stuck until 1996, when it was officially shortened to just Owens Corning, reflecting its growth beyond just fiberglass insulation.
+- The name Owens-Corning Fiberglass stuck until 1996, when it was officially shortened to just Owens Corning, reflecting its growth beyond just fiberglass insulation.

-Owens Corning succeeded because it made effective and affordable insulation that quickly became popular with homeowners and builders.
+- Owens Corning succeeded because it made effective and affordable insulation that quickly became popular with homeowners and builders.
 The demand for the product was exceptionally high during the housing boom following World War II.

-By 1952 Owens Corning was ready to go public, expanding its product offerings to include several materials for the construction industry.
+- By 1952 Owens Corning was ready to go public, expanding its product offerings to include several materials for the construction industry.

-The company hit a rough patch in the 1980s during a slowdown in construction and new homebuilding.
+- The company hit a rough patch in the 1980s during a slowdown in construction and new homebuilding.
 Owens Corning also fought off a hostile takeover by taking on a lot of debt.
 It then faced thousands of lawsuits over asbestos.

-Owens Corning Asbestos Use in Products
+How Did Owens Corning Use Asbestos?

 The use of asbestos in insulation was not unusual when Owens Corning included it in fiberglass products.
 Asbestos is a cheap and common natural mineral with several important properties: